11 Month Old Tantrums

 Does that mean you just have to give in to everything he wants?
 Of course not.
 It does mean you will have to be very creative as a parent now.
-One way to do this is Parenting Aikido, which is to grant his need for independence but still meet your need as the parent to keep things safe.
+You might think of this as Parenting Aikido, meaning you work with his need for independence but still meet your need as the parent to keep things safe.
 For instance, give him the power to choose between two choices that are both ok with you.
 "We have to get in the car now.
 Do you want to climb in yourself?" (you may have to assist) "Or do you want me to put you in?"

 It also means that you will have to offer him empathy when you can't do what he wants: "You wish you could have a cookie.
 But the rule is no cookies before dinner.
 Come be with mom and snuggle and let's have some milk."
-He may still tantrum, but he'll eventually learn that he can't always have what he wants, but he can have something better: a mom who takes his desires seriously and tries to make him happy.
+He may still tantrum, but he'll eventually learn that he can't always have what he wants, but he can have something better: a mom who takes his desires seriously and understands when he's unhappy.

 That said, you'll be glad to know that some tantrums are avoidable and that it is best to avoid tantrums if you can, just because they are scary to your child.

 Since tantrums are an expression of powerlessness, little ones who feel some control over their lives have many fewer tantrums.
 And since babies who are tired and hungry don't have the inner resources to handle frustration, the less often your son feels overwhelmed and powerless, the less often he'll tantrum.

 Here's how to tame tantrums before they start:

 1. Sidestep power struggles.
 Let him save face.
 You don't have to prove you're right.
 Your son is trying to assert that he is a real person, with some real power in the world.
 That's totally appropriate.
 Let him say no whenever you can do so without compromise to safety, health, or other peoples' rights.